How To Conserve Energy In The Fall And Winter

 Seal and Insulate Your House

 Air leaks and warm temperatures do not mix well.
 All of the holes, gaps, and cracks inside your house may leak up to 25% of all its air.
 Sealing the air leaks inside of your house is one of the easier ways to reduce your energy costs.
-Be sure to seal the leaks that are around the cable and phone lines that are coming into your house, outdoor faucets, heating, and cooling units, electrical outlets, and light fixtures.
+Be sure to seal the leaks that are around the cable and phone lines that are coming into your house, outdoor faucets, heating and cooling units, electrical outlets, and light fixtures.
 Drafts from those leaks waste energy and also cause stuffiness and humidity that make very uncomfortable conditions in your house.

 Reset Your Thermostat

 Having a programmable thermostat is an affordable way for you to control your cooling expense without having to sacrifice your personal comfort.
 Turning your thermostat up by 7 to 10 degrees F from its regular setting for 8 hours per day can save up to 10% on your heating bills.
 The US Department of Energy advises homeowners to increase the temperature a couple of degrees when you are gone from home, and then only go back to 78 degrees F when you're actually home.
 One important thing to note is that the smaller the difference is between the outdoor and indoor temperatures, the lower your cooling expenses will be.
-So you consider having a programmable thermostat installed if you don't already have one.
+So you should consider having a programmable thermostat installed if you don't already have one.

 Clear Your Downspouts and Gutters